mothership-ec/cog-mothership-ecommerce/readme.md

 	// Passing an array to either method will match against all values
 	$mapper->setValidGroupNames(['product', 'showcase']);

+	// Passing false to the group name will exclude pages within any group
+	$mapper->setValidGroupNames(false);

-	// Passing null to the group name will remove it from the relationship
+	// Passing null or an empty array to the group name will match pages with
-	$mapper->setValidGroupNames(null);
+	// any or no group
+	$mapper->setValidGroupNames([]);

 	$mapper->setValidPageTypes(['product', 'strap']);